ZinedineChelgham/ZinedineChelgham/README.md

 ### Hi there 👋
-I'm Zinedine, I'm from France and I'm studying computer science enginnering
+I'm Zinedine, I'm from France and I'm a last year computer science enginnering student